ryanspice/game.ryanspice.com/README.md

-# home.ryanspice.com
+# game.ryanspice.com
-the new homepage of ryanspice.com opensourced'
+the new game template page for ryanspice.com opensourced'